alicecaml/alicecaml.org/content/blog/alice-as-a-toolchain-manager-for-dune-projects/index.md

 ```
 </div>

+The `climate` package is a library to help implement command-line interfaces.
-Now use the new dependency to implement a CLI in `bin/main.ml`:
+Use it to make a little CLI in `bin/main.ml`:
 <div class="code-with-copy-button">

 ```ocaml